 Choose the Environment Type to match the resource definition to.

-Add an "Persistent Volume" resource by selecting from the drop down in the External Resources section of the Container Panel.
+Add a "Persistent Volume" resource by selecting from the dropdown in the Resource Dependencies section of the Container Panel.

 Choose an ID for the volume.
 You will use this to identify the volume when you setup volume mounts in your containers.